RayBB/openlibrary-docs/6_Advanced/Disaster-Recovery-&-Immediate-Response.md

-The Emergency Response Guide for OpenLibrary.org
+The Emergency Response Guide for OpenLibrary.org first-responders.

 # Responding to a Outage